SamJoan/droopescan/README.md

     password Winter01
 </pre>

-*WARNING:* By design, to allow intercepting proxies, this application allows self-signed or otherwise invalid certificates. ˙ ͜ʟ˙
+*WARNING:* By design, to allow intercepting proxies and the testing of applications with bad SSL, droopescan allows self-signed or otherwise invalid certificates. ˙ ͜ʟ˙

 # Output.

 This application supports both "standard output", meant for human consumption, or JSON, which is more suitable for machine consumption.

-This can be controlled with the `--output` flag, and some sample JSON output would look as follows (minus the excessive whitespace):
+This can be controlled with the `--output` flag.
+Some sample JSON output would look as follows (minus the excessive whitespace):

 <pre>
 {